Omnissa Horizon 2412: Master RDS Host

 Installs

-Install/Upgrade VMware Horizon Agent
+Install/Upgrade Horizon Agent

 To install Horizon Agent on Remote Desktop Session Host (RDSH), do the following: